DaveParillo/cisc192-reader/src/chapter12/composition.rst

 combinations, using ``playing_card`` objects as a case study.

 .. tb-choice::
-   :name: c192_composition_1
+   :name: composition_1

+   Which of the following statements is correct?

    - [x] You can have vectors that contain other vectors and objects that contain other objects.

      This is called composition!
    - [ ] You can have vectors that contain other vectors, but you can never have objects that contain other objects.

-     in this chapter you will see how you can have objects that contain other objects.
+     In this chapter you will see how you can have objects that contain other objects.
    - [ ] You can never have vectors that contain other vectors, but you can have objects that contain other objects.

-     in this chapter you will see how you can have vectors that contain other vectors.
+     In this chapter you will see how you can have vectors that contain other vectors.
    - [ ] You can never have vectors that contain other vectors, nor objects that contain other objects.

      Vectors and objects can have nested compositons!